voidranjer/mkdocs-comp3804/docs/index.md

 5. $A_5$: $5 \times 100$
 6. $A_6$: $100 \times 4$

-The number of different ways to evaluate a matrix-chain product is given by the **Catalan number**, with $n$ being the number of matrices, and $C_{n-1}$ being the number of possible parametrizations.
+The number of different ways to evaluate a matrix-chain product is given by the **Catalan number**, with $n$ being the number of matrices, and $C_{n-1}$ being the number of possible parenthesizations.
 We will take this for granted because this has been ^^proven in lectures^^.
 The Catalan number is given by the formula:

 $$
 C_n = \frac{1}{n+1} \binom{2n}{n}